dprakash2101/GeminiSharp/README.md

 ## Current Status

 GeminiSharp initially focused only on text generation.
-We have now added support for structured output generation using JSON schemas.
+I have now added support for structured output generation using JSON schemas.
 Future development will include:

 - **Vision support** 📷
 - **Audio understanding** 🎧